Position: Residence Manager

 - Undergraduate degree including studies in Behavioural Sciences, Social Sciences and/or Education

-- Master’s degree focused in Behavioural Sciences, Social Sciences and/or Education preferred
+- Master’s degree focussed in Behavioural Sciences, Social Sciences and/or Education preferred

-- Three years' progressive experience in residence life with demonstrated leadership experience in a residence setting, combined with employment experience demonstrating organizational, customer service and administrative competence
+- 3 years' progressive experience in residence life with demonstrated leadership experience in a residence setting, combined with employment experience demonstrating organizational, customer service and administrative competence

 - One to three year’s previous residence management experience preferred